In Louisiana and throughout the U.S., there are all kinds of traffic tickets and various penalties that come with them.

 Looking to Fight Your Ticket?
 You Will Have to Appear in Court

 Most moving violations do not mandate a required court appearance unless you want to fight the ticket.
-But, if you are charged with speeding well in excess of the posted speed limit, driving in a reckless manner, or for causing an injury, a court appearance will likely be necessary.
+But, if you are charged with certain things, a court appearance will likely be necessary.
+These tickets include:

-Our Attorneys are Here to Represent You in and out of Court
+Our New Orleans Traffic Ticket Attorneys are Here to Represent You in and out of Court